-The damage was caused from higher levels of acid in the albums.
+The higher levels of acid in the albums caused the damage to your photos.
 Now all we have is a pile of discolored and faded photos.
 Don’t get me wrong, thank goodness we still have those photos and memories!
 But if our parents and grandparents knew those albums would cause damage, they probably wouldn’t have used those albums.

 We all want to be sure we are doing our best to preserve our family photos.
 To do that, I’m sharing more information on why acid-free is important, how to check your materials, and how you can prevent further deterioration.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link, I will earn a small commission to help keep my blog up and running but it won’t cost you a penny more).
 Click here to read my full disclosure policy.

 According to the Family Tree blog, acid-free products are expected to last a minimum of 100 years or more.
 That may seem like a long time, but think about how old photos of your grandparents and great-grandparents.
 Future generations will be looking at our photos wondering what life is like for us today.
 (Kind of crazy to think about!)

 To protect the integrity of your photographs, you should use acid-free products and scrapbooking materials.
 You want to know that the materials you use will not deteriorate the quality of your photos for years to come.
 When buying scrapbooking materials, you can find a notation of “acid-free” or “archival safe” on the packaging or label.